Anita and Alice are daughters of an artist who favors one causing unexpected tragedy.

 The entire collection was a journey of Anita’s life.
 She was aware of her charms as a beautiful debutante in a silk and velvet trimmed gown that matched the color of her eyes.
 Her eyes were innocent yet sensual, like she had not yet discovered that secret for herself.
 She wore a single one carat sapphire and gold necklace from Grandma.
 Then there was the new college graduate tossing her cap, announcing her success and independence.
 You could see the glow in the painting strokes.

 Then another Anita, as a beaming bride in her mother’s gown, alone with her hands together in prayer, kneeling on a satin prayer bench.
 Her eyes were different in this, like a doe that has been caught in the headlights of a car.

 Anita didn’t like the painting so Dad had another with the newlyweds; she and Ed were gazing at each other with eyes of love.
 Yet he had saved the other with her frightened look.

 Then there is the” Madonna” portrait.
 Anita looked serene, a new mother breast-feeding her child.

-Phillip had captured that look of joy a woman feels as her baby is getting sustenance from her body so there is pain yet joy.
-Anita is looking down, her hair spilling over the breast with the feeling of love, joy and possession.
-Rosie's tiny hand is holding Anita's golden highlighted hair, like the locks of soft curls on her own head.
+Phillip had captured that look of joy a woman feels as her baby is getting sustenance from her body, pain and joy.
+Anita is looking down, her hair spilling over her breast.
+The observer can almost feel the love, joy and possession.
+Rosie's tiny hand is holding Anita's golden highlighted hair, like soft curls on her own head.
 You can almost smell nature's perfume on Rosie's head.
 There is a personal feeling to all who study the painting.
 This is Phillip Waring's secret to his audience.